dleopold/optimTFE/README.md

 Note: The Planning Unit identifier must occur in the first column for all files.
 It is renamed to unit_id in the output files.

 #### Associated spatial data
-The optimTFE_leaflet_map and optimTFE_explorer tools allow for spatial data exploration using the algorithm output and associated spatial data.
+The *Explore conservation footprints* and *Interactive footprint map* tools allow for spatial data exploration using the algorithm output and associated spatial data.
 All spatial data must be in .shp or .gpkg format.

 #### Vignettes
 Vignettes can be viewed in the [Vignettes folder](https://code.usgs.gov/pierc/optimTFE/-/tree/main/vignettes?ref_type=heads) and